JoakimHagen/MCP23X17/README.md

 - Sequential operations are not yet implemented.
 - OnChange C# events not yet implemented.

-Please take the time to raise issues for desired features or bugs, thank you.
+Please take the time to raise issues for bugs or desired features, thank you.